 - Named to the 2012 Top Attorney list in the area of Civil Litigation by Birmingham Magazine

-- Selected for inclusion in The Best Lawyers in America® 2011-2014 in the area of Commercial Litigation
+- Selected for inclusion in The Best Lawyers in America® 2011-2015 in the area of commercial litigation; 2014-2015 in the areas of banking & finance litigation and construction litigation

 - Faculty member of the Alabama Defense Lawyers Association Bibb Allen Memorial Trial Academy, 2008-2013